HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

 From a security point of view, the (automatic) inclusion of cookies in cross-site requests can be seen as the main culprit of several classes of vulnerabilities.
 If a website does not have the adequate protections is place (e.g. requiring a unique token on state-changing requests), they may be susceptible to [Cross-Site Request Forgery](https://owasp.org/www-community/attacks/csrf) (CSRF) attacks, where an attacker issues a POST request to for instance change the password of an unwitting visitor.
 Several other types of attacks rely on the inclusion of cookies in third-party, such as [Cross-Site Script Inclusion](https://www.usenix.org/system/files/conference/usenixsecurity15/sec15-paper-lekies.pdf) (XSSI) and various techniques in the [XS-Leaks](https://xsleaks.dev/) vulnerability class.
 Furthermore, because the authentication of users is often only done through cookies, an attacker could impersonate a user by obtaining their cookies.
 This could be done in a man-in-the-middle (MitM) attack, tricking the user to make an authenticated over an insecure channel.
 Alternatively, by exploiting a cross-site scripting (XSS) vulnerability, the attacker could leak the cookies by accessing `document.cookie` through the DOM.

-To defend against the threats posed by cookies, website developers can make use of three attributes that can be set on cookies: `HttpOnly`, `Secure` and `SameSite`.
+To defend against the threats posed by cookies, website developers can make use of three attributes that can be set on [cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies): `HttpOnly`, `Secure` and [`SameSite`](https://web.dev/samesite-cookies-explained/).
 The former prevents the cookie from being accessed from JavaScript, preventing an adversary from stealing them in an XSS attack.
 Cookies that have the `Secure` attribute set will only be sent over a secure channel, preventing them to be stolen in a MitM attack.
 Finally, the attribute that was introduced most recently, `SameSite`, can be used to restrict how cookies are sent in a cross-site context.
 The attribute has three possible values: `None`, `Lax`, and `Strict`.
 Cookies with `SameSite=None` will be sent in all cross-site requests, whereas cookies with the attribute set to `Lax` will only be sent in navigational requests, e.g. when the user clicks a link and navigates to a new page.
 Finally, cookies with the `SameSite=Strict` attribute will only be sent in a first-party context.

 {# TODO Cookie attributes image #}
+{{ figure_markup(
+  image="TODO",
+  caption="Usage of the HttpOnly, Secure and SameSite attribute on cookies.", description="TODO.", chart_url="TODO", sheets_gid="253049761",
+  sql_file="cookie_attributes.sql"
+) }}

 Our results, which are based on 25M first-site cookies and 115M third-party cookies, shows that the usage of the cookie attributes strongly depends on the context in which they are set.
 We can observe a similar usage of the HttpOnly attribute on cookies for both first-party (30.5%) and third-party (26.3%) cookies.
 However, for the `Secure` and `SameSite` attributes we see a significant difference: this attribute is present on 22.2% of all cookies set in a first-party context, whereas 68.0% of all cookies set by third-party requests on mobile homepages have this cookie attribute.
 Interestingly, for desktop pages, only 35.2% of the third-party cookies had the attribute.
 For the SameSite attribute, we can see a significant increase in their usage, compared to [last year](https://almanac.httparchive.org/en/2019/security#samesite), when only 0.1% of the cookies had this attribute.
 As of August 2020, we observed that 13.7% of the first-party cookies and 53.2% of third-party cookies have the SameSite attribute set.
 Presumably, this significant change in adoption is related to the decision of Chrome to make SameSite=Lax the default option.
 This is confirmed by looking more closely at the values set in the SameSite attribute: the majority of third-party cookies (76.5%) have the attribute value set to `None`.
 For first-party cookies, the share is lower, at 48.0%, but still significant.
 It's important to note that because the crawler does not log in to websites, the cookies used to authenticate users may be different.

-{# TODO SameSite cookie attributes image #}
+{{ figure_markup(
+  image="TODO",
+  caption="Usage of the different values for the SameSite attribute on cookies.", description="TODO.", chart_url="TODO", sheets_gid="253049761", sql_file="cookie_attributes.sql"
+) }}

 One additional mechanism that can be used to protect cookies is to prefix the name of the cookie with `__Secure-` or `__Host-`.
 Cookies with any of these two prefixes will only be stored in the browser if they have the `Secure` attribute set.
 The latter imposes an additional restriction, requiring the `Path` attribute to be set to `/` and preventing the use of the `Domain` attribute.
 This prevents attackers from overriding the cookie with other values, in an attempt to perform a session fixation attack.
 The usage of these prefixes is relatively small: in total we found 4,433 (0.02%) first-party cookies that were set with the `__Secure-` prefix and 1,502 (0.01%) with the `__Host-` prefix.
 For cookies set in a third-party context, the relative number of prefixed cookies is similar.